aazaff/startLearn.R/beginnerConcepts.md

 ## Storing data in an array

 These simple functions probably still don't seem that impressive if you consider that most calculators already have buttons for square roots, factorials, and the like.
-However, fucntions in R don't really shine until they are paired with stored data.
+However, functions in R don't really shine until they are paired with stored data.

 Let's consider a quadratic equation, 5x^2+3x+7.
 Let's say we want to solve this equation for x=4 that's easy to do in the way we've already learned.